BooksActually

 BooksActually was an independent bookstore that operated online.
-It was formerly located in Singapore's Tiong Bahru district till 2020.
+It was located in Singapore's Tiong Bahru district until 2020.

 History and description

-BooksActually was established by Kenny Leck and Karen Wai in 2005 on the second floor of a shophouse along Telok Ayer Street with capital pooled from savings and family.
+BooksActually was established by Kenny Leck and Karen Wai in 2005 on the second floor of a shophouse along Telok Ayer Street.
 The bookstore subsequently moved to Ann Siang Hill in 2007, and opened a second outlet at Club Street in 2008.
 Due to an increase in rent, they closed up Ann Siang Hill and moved from Club Street to Yong Siak Street in Tiong Bahru in 2011.
 BooksActually regularly hosted literary events including book launches and poetry readings, acoustic sessions, and mini exhibitions.
-In 2011, the bookstore organised the exhibition An Ode to Penguin, held at The Arts House, that showcased over 1,000 Penguin Books from their private collection.
+In 2011 the bookstore organised the exhibition An Ode to Penguin, held at The Arts House, that showcased over 1,000 Penguin Books from their private collection.

 BooksActually was a regular organiser of pop-up stores at various retail locations around Singapore, such as Orchard Cineleisure, TANGS PlayLab, New Majestic Hotel, HOUSE @ Dempsey, Millenia Walk and Great World City.
 It hosted the Monocle Seasonal Shop in Shop in 2013,.

 For three years, The Straits Times listed Kenny Leck, co-founder of BooksActually, as one of the top 20 Most Powerful People in the Arts in Singapore.

-In 2015, BooksActually celebrated its 10-year anniversary by holding an exhibition entitled "10 Years of BooksActually" at the Substation from 18 Nov to 22 Nov.
-A special hardback edition of Cyril Wong's short story "The Boy with the Flower that Grew out of his Ass" was printed for the occasion.
+In 2015, BooksActually celebrated its 10-year anniversary by holding an exhibition entitled "10 Years of BooksActually" at the Substation from 18 to 22 Nov.
+A special edition of Cyril Wong's short story "The Boy with the Flower that Grew out of his Ass" was printed for the occasion.